TC-Django-REST-1/DJANGO-PROJECT/README.md

 ## User Stories
-- Type of users: Adminstration, Companies,Employees, and Consumer.
+- Type of users: Adminstration, Companies and Employees.

 ### Adminstration